Matus-Dubrava/aws/S3/README.md

 ## Snowmobile

 AWS Snowmobile is an Exabyte-scale data transfer service used to move extremly large amounts of data to AWS.
 You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
 Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
 Transferring data with Snowmobile is secure, fast, and cost effective.

+# Transfer Acceleration

+Allows us to leverage AWS's CDN (AWS CloudFront) for faster data uploads.
+Instead to uploading data directly to S3 bucket through the Internet, we can use a CDN end point to upload data to.
+The data is then transferred to our S3 bucket via AWS optimized backbone network which can be significantly faster.

+Enable this option under S3 bucket properties -> Transfer Acceleration.

+Additional fee is applied for using this service.

+# Static Websites

+-   you can use bucket polices to make entire S3 buckets public
+-   you can use S3 to host **STATIC** websites (such as .html).
+Websites that require database connections such as Wordpress ets cannot be hosted on S3.
+-   S3 scales automatically to meet your demand.
+Many enterprises will put static websites on S3 when they think there is going to be a large number of requests (such as for a movie preview for expample)